DaAlbrecht/thesis-TEKO/content/Implementation.typ

 copied from the previous stage.
 A new user is created and the binary is marked as executable for the given user.
 As entrypoint, the binary is executed.
 #linebreak()
-Debian was chosen because alpine, the otherwise industry standard base image does not integrate as easily with rust. alpine is based on musl libc which is not compatible with the rust standard library.
-Therefore the rust standard library needs to be compiled with musl libc.
+Debian was chosen because Alpine, the otherwise industry standard base image does not integrate as easily with Rust.
+Alpine is based on musl libc which is not compatible with the Rust standard library.
+Therefore the Rust standard library needs to be compiled with musl libc.
 This is not a problem per se but unnecessary work.
-Debian is based on glibc which is compatible with rust.
+Debian is based on glibc which is compatible with Rust.

 #pagebreak()

 == CI/CD

-Github actions are used as CI/CD framework.
-The project has no continuous deployment pipeline because thats for the user of the microservice to decide.
+GitHub actions are used as CI/CD framework.
+The project has no continuous deployment pipeline because that is for the user of the microservice to decide.
 The CI part of the pipeline is shown below in @ci_pipeline.